Portfolio optimization

-Portfolio optimization is the process of selecting the best portfolio (asset distribution), out of the set of all portfolios being considered, according to some objective.
-The objective typically maximizes factors such as expected return, and minimizes costs like financial risk.
+Portfolio optimization is the process of selecting an optimal portfolio (asset distribution), out of a set of considered portfolios, according to some objective.
+The objective typically maximizes factors such as expected return, and minimizes costs like financial risk, resulting in a multi-objective optimization problem.
 Factors being considered may range from tangible (such as assets, liabilities, earnings or other fundamentals) to intangible (such as selective divestment).

 Modern portfolio theory

-Modern portfolio theory was introduced in a 1952 doctoral thesis by Harry Markowitz; see Markowitz model.

-It assumes that an investor wants to maximize a portfolio's expected return contingent on any given amount of risk.
-For portfolios that meet this criterion, known as efficient portfolios, achieving a higher expected return requires taking on more risk, so investors are faced with a trade-off between risk and expected return.
+Modern portfolio theory was introduced in a 1952 doctoral thesis by Harry Markowitz, where the Markowitz model was first defined.
+The model assumes that an investor aims to maximize a portfolio's expected return contingent on a prescribed amount of risk.
+Portfolios that meet this criterion, i.e., maximize the expected return given a prescribed amount of risk, are known as efficient portfolios.
+By definition, any other portfolio yielding a higher amount of expected return must also have excessive risk.
+This results in a trade-off between the desired expected return and allowable risk.
 This risk-expected return relationship of efficient portfolios is graphically represented by a curve known as the efficient frontier.
 All efficient portfolios, each represented by a point on the efficient frontier, are well-diversified.
-While ignoring higher moments can lead to significant over-investment in risky securities, especially when volatility is high, the optimization of portfolios when return distributions are non-Gaussian is mathematically challenging.
+While ignoring higher moments of the return can lead to significant over-investment in risky securities, especially when volatility is high, the optimization of portfolios when return distributions are non-Gaussian is mathematically challenging.
+Hierarchical Risk Parity is a sophisticated approach to portfolio optimization introduced in 2016 as an alternative to the traditional mean-variance optimization model developed by Harry Markowitz.

 Optimization methods

 The portfolio optimization problem is specified as a constrained utility-maximization problem.
 Common formulations of portfolio utility functions define it as the expected portfolio return (net of transaction and financing costs) minus a cost of risk.
 The latter component, the cost of risk, is defined as the portfolio risk multiplied by a risk aversion parameter (or unit price of risk).
+For return distributions that are Gaussian, this is equivalent to maximizing a certain quantile of the return, where the corresponding probability is dictated by the risk aversion parameter.
 Practitioners often add additional constraints to improve diversification and further limit risk.
 Examples of such constraints are asset, sector, and region portfolio weight limits.